 Through the teacher dashboard, you can deliver lesson-aligned content based on the grade, skill or student.
 Then, students answer these questions in-game and provide you with real-time feedback on their learning and comprehension.

-These features (called Assignments and Plans) encourage your students to practice all the math skills they’ve been learning in the classroom — including long division.
+Encourage your students to practice all the math skills they’ve been learning in the classroom — including long division.
 Here’s how you can use Prodigy to:

 Students love the engaging game-based platform, where they can collect pets, go on quests and battle with friends.
 And while they’re having fun, you’re helping them develop math confidence and long division skills.
 It’s a win for everyone!